liamzdenek/hiive-application/memory-bank/activeContext.md

    - Status: Decided and Implemented

 9. **LLM Integration**
-   - Decision: Use OpenRouter instead of OpenAI for LLM access
+   - Decision: Use OpenRouter with meta-llama/llama-3.1-8b-instruct:free model instead of OpenAI for LLM access
-   - Rationale: Provides more flexibility and potentially better pricing
+   - Rationale: Provides more flexibility, potentially better pricing, and access to state-of-the-art open models
    - Status: Decided and Implemented

 10. **API Gateway Integration**